 Hand Towel in the Lever Handle

+This is one of those areas where you can be creative.
 In this video I show that even though you have something in the gap between the handle and the door, it must be secure.
 I removed the foam liner from inside a cheaper laptop bag, which rolls up nicely and is easy to secure onto the handle.
 At first, it moves easy.
 However, once I position it more evenly, it will not slide over or fall off.

 There is also the option of taping something that is big enough to block the gap onto the the door as well.
-I recommend using gaffer’s tape to secure it as it’s not messy, and is strong stuff.
+I recommend using gaffer’s tape to secure it as it’s not messy, and it’s strong stuff.

 If you can secure the thumb turner on a deadbolt in such a way that it will not turn, it helps to keep your door from being unlocked.
 I do want to mention that there are many different lock configurations out there that will automatically unlock the dead bolt for you when you engage the door handle to exit your room.
 This means that if someone utilized the Under-the-Door tool against your hotel room, even with the dead bolt engaged, it will still unlock it.
 So, it’s helpful to secure the thumb turner on a dead bolt to increase the security of it as well.